For leaders whose organisations and workforces are under pressure and change

 What is happening right now

-Rostering software, incident reporting systems, care documentation tools and client record platforms are incorporating AI functions as standard features.
+At the same time, AI tools are entering rosters, records, care documentation and workplace systems whether your board has approved them or not.
 Staff are using AI tools independently in their daily work.
 In most organisations, neither the board nor the leadership team has a clear picture of what is being used, how decisions are being made, or what the risks are.
+AI is also one accelerant of psychosocial load: automation anxiety, monitoring stress, change fatigue and loss of professional autonomy are additional risks that fall within the same WHS obligations.
+This is general information only.
+Seek independent WHS advice for your specific circumstances.

 41%